Logarithmic Prismatic Cohomology I

 \begin{rem}[Relation to Kato's smoothness] We briefly explain how the above definition is related to Kato's original definition. \begin{enumerate} \item If $(X, M_X)$ is Kato-smooth over $(A, M_A)$, the reduction $(X, M_X)_{A/I^n}$, for any integer $n\geq 1$, is an integral log scheme over $(A/I^n, M_A)$ that is \emph{formally smooth} over $(A/I^n, M_A)$ in the sense of \cite{Ogus}*{IV.3.1.1} (cf. the proof of \cite{Kato:log}*{3.4}).
 See also Remarks \ref{lifting property}, \ref{strong lifting property} for stronger lifting properties which we mainly use. \item Assuming $X$ is locally of finite presentation over $A$ and $M_A, M_X$ are fine, Kato defined smoothness \cite{Kato:log}*{3.3} using formally smoothness.
 (In particular, it does not depend on the choice of $M_A\to A$ as long as $M_A$ is fine.)
 Furthermore, he showed that it is equivalent to Kato-smoothness we defined above \cite{Kato:log}*{3.5}.
 (Kato-smoothness also implies that $X$ is locally of finite presentation in the setting of fine log schemes.)

-Moreover, $f$ is smooth/\'etale in our sense if and only if $f$ is integral and smooth/\'etale in the sense of Kato; cf. Proposition \ref{smoothness is independent of charts}.
 (These are stated for fine log schemes, but can be adapted to fine log formal schemes.
-See also \cite{Shiho}*{2.2.8}.) \item Let $M_{A,0}\subset M_A$ be a fine submonoid.
+See also \cite{Shiho}*{2.2.8}.)

+Moreover, $f$ is smooth/\'etale in our sense if and only if $f$ is integral and smooth/\'etale in the sense of Kato; cf. Proposition \ref{smoothness is independent of charts}. \item Let $M_{A,0}\subset M_A$ be a fine submonoid.